 - Develop concept and theme designs by utilizing architectural and interior design history and specifying appropriate products and/or design details to achieve the clients style preferences.

 - Create professional working documents to include: construction documents, and specifications ready to bring an advanced kitchen and bath project from inception to completion

-- Gain experience utilizing effective presentation and selling techniques necessary to be successful designers and business professionals
+- Perform effective presentation and selling techniques necessary to be successful designers and business professionals.

 Outcome Assessment Strategies